l7mp/stunner/doc/INSTALL.md

 Kubernetes lets you use your own [fix IP address and domain name](https://kubernetes.io/docs/concepts/services-networking/service/#choosing-your-own-ip-address), but the default installation scripts do not support this.)
-WebRTC clients will need to learn STUNner's external IP and port somehow; this is outside the scope of STUNner, but see our [examples](#examples) for a way to communicate the STUN/TURN URI and port back to WebRTC clients during user registration.
+WebRTC clients will need to learn STUNner's external IP and port somehow; this is outside the scope of STUNner; but see the [One to one video call with Kurento via STUNner](examples/kurento-one2one-call) demo for a solution to communicate the STUN/TURN URI and port back to WebRTC clients during user registration.

 In order to simplify the integration of STUNner into the WebRTC application server, STUNner stores the dynamic IP address/port assigned by Kubernetes into the `stunner-config` `ConfigMap` under the key `STUNNER_PUBLIC_IP` and `STUNNER_PUBLIC_PORT`.
-Then, WebRTC applications can map this `ConfigMap` as environment variables and communicate the IP address and port back to the clients (see an [example](configuring-webrtc-clients) below).
+Then, WebRTC application pods can reach this `ConfigMap` as environment variables and communicate the IP address and port back to the clients (see an [example](configuring-webrtc-clients) below).

 The [Helm installation](#helm) scripts take care of setting the IP address and port automatically in the `ConfigMap`.
-However, when using the [manual installation](#manual-installation) option the external IP address and port will need to be handled manually during installation.
+However, when using the [manual installation](#manual-installation) option the external IP address and port will need to be handled manually.
 The below instructions simplify this process.

 After a successful installation, you should see something similar to the below: